mongodb/specifications/source/auth/auth.rst

 when this error is raised, and then re-attempt the operation.
 This attempt MUST be irrespective of whether the operation is considered retryable.
 Any errors encountered during reauthentication or the subsequent re-attempt of the operation MUST be raised to the user.
+Currently the only auth mechanism that supports reauthentication is OIDC.
+In this case, the reauthentication will procede using the standard OIDC mechanism defined below, including using cached values and the refresh callback.

 --------------------------------
 Supported Authentication Methods